easttennesseecc-star/Q-Top-Dog-IDE/PHASE_14_NEXT_EVOLUTION_STRATEGY.md

-# 🚀 Q-IDE Phase 14: The Next Evolutionary Leap
+# 🚀 Top Dog Phase 14: The Next Evolutionary Leap

 **Vision**: Build the **most advanced, usable IDE in the world**
 **Goal**: Surpass VSCode and JetBrains in innovation and developer experience